Nationwide Employee Benefit Lawyers

-Employee compensation that is provided in a form other than wages or salaries is commonly referred to as “employee benefits.”
-The law generally does not require employers to provide benefits to their employees; however, many employers choose to provide some benefits in addition to wages.
-These benefits may include: health insurance, retirement savings, vacation pay, reimbursed expenses, company-sponsored trips, stock options, compensation for job-related injuries, etc.
+Employee compensation in a form other than wages or salaries is commonly referred to as "employee benefits."
+The law generally does not require employers to provide benefits; however, many employers choose to provide some benefits in addition to wages.
+These benefits may include health insurance, retirement savings, vacation pay, reimbursed expenses, company-sponsored trips, stock options, compensation for job-related injuries, etc. A claim may arise when an employer does not give employees the benefits promised.

-While employers are not necessarily required to provide these benefits, employers may not create or operate benefit plans that violate the law.
-For example, employers may not administer employee benefits in a way that discriminates against certain groups of individuals who are protected by state and federal anti-discrimination laws, or in a way that is inconsistent with contracts or other agreements that have been made with employees.
-Courts in some states have held that employee handbook provisions setting forth employee benefits may create enforceable contracts that must be honored by the employer.
-Additionally, employers cannot retaliate against employees who attempt to exercise their rights to available benefits.
+Additionally, employers may not administer employee benefits in a way that discriminates against groups who are protected by state and federal anti-discrimination laws or in a way that is inconsistent with contracts or other agreements that have been made with employees.
+Employers cannot retaliate against employees who attempt to exercise their rights to available benefits.